-First-principles density functional theory calculations were performed using the Vienna-Ab-Initio Simulation package (VASP)[15, 16].
-The Kohn-Sham equations were solved using the projector augmented wave pseudopotentials and the PBE generalized gradient density approximation to the exchange-correlation potential[17].
-We used a plane-wave cut-off of 400 eV and k-point meshes of (6,2,4) and (4,2,6) for CBDC and PhMDA respectively.
-The Berry-phase method was employed to evaluate the crystalline polarization [18, 19].
-All atomic positions were optimized until the forces were below $0.01 \,\mathrm{eV/A}$.
-Test calculations were performed to estimate the effect of (1) effects beyond the local density approximation by using the Heyd-Scuseria-Ernzerhof hybrid functional as implemented in VASP, [20-22] and (2)van der Waals corrections [23, 24] as proposed within a density-functional framework.
+First-principles density-functional theory calculations were performed using the Vienna ab initio simulation package (VASP).^{19,20} The Kohn-Sham equations were solved using the projector augmented-wave pseudopotentials and the Perdew-Burke-Ernzerhof (PBE) generalized gradient density approximation to the exchange-correlation potential.21 We used a plane-wave cutoff of 400 eV and k-point meshes of (6,2,4) and (4,2,6) for CBDC and PhMDA, respectively.
+The Berry-phase method was employed to evaluate the crystalline polarization.^{22,23} All atomic positions were optimized until the forces were below 0.01 eV/Å. Test calculations were performed to estimate effects beyond the local density approximation by using the Heyd-Scuseria-Ernzerhof hybrid functional, which has shown to improve the description of solid-state systems.24-35 We also checked the van der Waals corrections^{36,37} as proposed within a density-functional framework.
 In both cases the changes in the magnitude of polarization were found to be less than a few percent, confirming the basic physics explained in the present work.
+A more extended discussion about corrections beyond local and semilocal functionals will be presented in a forthcoming publication.38